awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   classes which contain OpenMP code (see also O2SCL_MPI).
 This flag is set during compilation if ``--enable-openmp`` is passed to the configure script.
 The end-user must also define this flag to enable OpenMP support in their code.
-While all current OpenMP functionality in O\ :sub:`2`\ scl is header only, this may change in the future.
   The command ``acol -v`` reports on whether or not OpenMP was enabled during installation.
 - O2SCL_PART - Internal flag to tell the makefiles if the O\ :sub:`2`\
   sclp library is to be included.
 This constant is automatically set